Skip to main content

 • the stage of the pregnancy you're at

-• anything your GP found out at your appointment
+• what your GP found out at your appointment

 Going to the maternity hospital about spotting

 You may have tests and examinations at the hospital.
-This is to try and find out the cause of the bleeding.
+This is to look for the cause of the bleeding.

 Pelvic or vaginal examinations